henspace/text2lesson-docs/docs/formatting/using-wikimedia-commons.md

 1. Find the the **Use this file on the web** link.
 If you're on a mobile and the link isn't available, scroll to the bottom of the page and select **Desktop**.
 1. When you click on the link, a **Use this file on the web** dialog box will pop up.
+1. At the top right of the **Embed this file** field, you'll see an image size selector.
+   It is recommend that you don't select anything larger than 512px wide.
+1. Select the **HTML** option.
+The **BBCode** option can be used, but it requires a bit more work which is described later.
 1. Copy all the text from the **Embed this file** field to the clipboard.
 The **HTML** option should be selected.
 1. Paste the text into your lesson file.